 His brother John, following Captain Jack, withdrew from the reservation and moved to his old home on the Lost River.
 The old chief tried to induce Captain Jack to return, but the latter steadfastly refused on the grounds that he could not live in peace with the Klamath Indians.

 In response, Schonchin worked to divide the reservation into distinct districts, with a separate district being set apart exclusively for the Modoc.
 Though several of Captain Jack’s followers returned to the new district, others, including Schonchin John, refused and fled to the lava beds.

 From this stronghold, the renegade Modoc waged a destructive war.
 It is believed that Schonchin John, more than any other member of the tribe, was influential in keeping up the strife.
 He repeatedly advised continuing the fight when even Captain Jack would have made peace, and he was considered responsible for many of the inhuman acts committed.

-In 1873 a peace commission was appointed to deal with the Modoc Indians and a meeting with them was arranged for April 11th.
-To this meeting, the Indians agreed to send a number of unarmed men equal to that of the commission.
+In 1873, a peace commission was appointed to deal with the Modoc Indians, and a meeting with them was arranged for April 11.
+At this meeting, the Indians agreed to send a number of unarmed men equal to that of the commission.
 Though the commission was warned that their lives were in danger, General Edward Canby and Reverend E. Thomas insisted that it was plainly their duty to go.
-The four commissioners, accompanied by interpreter, Frank Riddle and his Modoc wife, Winema, proceeded to the meeting place when they were met by eight fully armed Modoc Indians.
+The four commissioners, accompanied by interpreter Frank Riddle and his Modoc wife, Winema, proceeded to the meeting place, where eight fully armed Modoc Indians met them.

 The old chief continued to live on the reservation until his death at the age of 95 in 1892.